Policyholder vs Insured vs Named Driver: Understanding the Difference

 Get rewarded with savings for having a clean driving record.

-Understanding your role on a policy isn't just administrative — it has real consequences when an accident happens.
+Understanding your role on a policy isn't just administrative — it has real consequences when an accident happens and when you get your renewal bill.

 Policyholder & Named Insured: Full Claims Access